 Professor Dauverd is a historian of early modern Europe specializing in the Renaissance and the Mediterranean.
 Her research focuses on socio-cultural relations between Spain and Italy during the early modern era (1450-1650).
 Her first book, Imperial Ambition in the Early Modern Mediterranean: Genoese Merchants and the Spanish Crown (Cambridge University Press, NY 2014) examines the role of the Genoese trade diaspora in southern Italy in the context of the Spanish-Habsburg expansion in the Mediterranean Sea.
 Dauverd teaches courses on the Renaissance, the Mediterranean, Golden Age Spain, early modern Europe, and world history.
 She is a board Member of the Mediterranean Studies group at CU Boulder.
 Her new book manuscript entitled Spanish Religious Politics in southern Italy: Ceremonies, Charities, Communities investigates the interface between imperialism and religion through an analysis of religious minorities, processions, and charitable institutions.
 She can be reached at Celine.Dauverd at Colorado.EDU

-Professor Fenn's field of study is the early American West, focusing on epidemic disease, Native American, and environmental history.
-Her aim is to develop a continent-wide analysis that incorporates Native Americans as well as African, British, Spanish, French, Dutch, and Russian colonizers into a narrative that reflects the demographic and geographic realities of the early contact era.
-Her 2001 book Pox Americana: The Great Smallpox Epidemic of 1775-82 (Hill and Wang), unearthed the devastating effects of a terrible smallpox epidemic that coursed across the North American continent during the years of the American Revolution.
-Her current book project, Encounters at the Heart of the World: A History of the Mandan People (Hill and Wang, forthcoming), analyzes the experience of North Dakota's Mandan Indians from 1100 to 1845.
+Professor Fenn’s field of study is the early American West, focusing on epidemic disease, Native American, and environmental history.
+Her 2001 book Pox Americana: The Great Smallpox Epidemic of 1775-82, unearthed the devastating effects of a smallpox epidemic that coursed across the North American continent during the years of the American Revolution.
+In 2014, Fenn published Encounters at the Heart of the World: A History of the Mandan People, which analyzes Mandan Indian history from 1100 to 1845.
+Fenn is now at work on an expansive biography of Sakagawea, using her life story to illuminate the wider history of the northern plains and Rockies.
+Fenn is also the coauthor, with Peter H. Wood, of Natives and Newcomers: The Way We Lived in North Carolina before 1770, a popular history of early North Carolina which appeared in 1983.
 She can be reached at Elizabeth.Fenn at Colorado.EDU

 Robert Ferry (Ph.D., University of Minnesota, Associate Professor)